quadrismegistus/literarytextmining/README.md

 ### Acknowledgments

-This syllabus and these course materials are deeply indebted to David Bamman's [Applied Natural Language Procssing](https://github.com/quadrismegistus/literarytextmining_spring2019) course, from which I've sometimes taken whole sections with minimal adaptations.
+This syllabus and these course materials are deeply indebted to those of David Bamman's [Applied Natural Language Procssing](https://github.com/quadrismegistus/literarytextmining_spring2019) course: hats off to David for making such great materials available.

-I have also looked